 There are none of the more advanced features you might expect elsewhere, though, such as DNS leak or configuration options, or the ability to auto-connect when accessing insecure wireless hotspots.

-Potential reconnect bugs aside, StrongVPN more than covered the basics, though, and performed its core functions well.
-IKEv2 connections were speedy, its OpenVPN setup used very secure AES-256-CBC encryption, and there were no DNS or WebRTC leaks.
+We've got some issues with the client's interface and feature set, then, but StrongVPN's Windows client more than covers the basics, and performs its core functions well.
+Connection times were speedy, its OpenVPN setup used very secure AES-256-CBC encryption, and there were no DNS or WebRTC leaks.

 Viewing US-only YouTube content is so easy that almost every VPN in the world can do it, but we tried it anyway, and sure enough, StrongVPN passed the test.

-Netflix is the real measure of a VPN's unblocking ability, of course, but StrongVPN managed that, too, allowing us to stream US-only content from all five of our test servers.
+Netflix is the real measure of a VPN's unblocking ability, of course, but StrongVPN managed that, too, allowing us to stream content from Netflix US and Japan (Canada, France and UK were all blocked, though).

-Our performance tests got off to a positive start, with our closest UK servers reaching a decent 60-65Mbps on our 75Mbps test connection.
-US speeds were almost as impressive, averaging 55-60Mbps from the New York servers.
+Our performance tests got off to a positive start, with our closest UK servers averaging a decent 68-69Mbps on our 75Mbps test connection, only around 6% less than our regular speeds with the VPN turned off.